edgio-docs/edgio-docs/guides/delivery/storage/apis/api_calls/working_with_directories_json.md

 ## Create a Directory {/*create-directory*/}
 Method name: `makeDir`

 Creates a directory but does not create leading path segments.
-(See Create a Directory Along With Leading Paths if you want to create any non-existant leading paths for the new directory.)
+(See [Create a Directory Along With Leading Paths](#leading-paths) if you want to create any non-existant leading paths for the new directory.)

 If the directory is successfully created, the system sets the parent directory's mtime (last modified time) to the current system time.

 <Callout type="info">A directory cannot contain a file and a sub-directory with the same name.</Callout>

-### Create a Directory Using Named Parameters
+### Create a Directory Using Named Parameters {/*reate-named-parameters*/}

 ```JSON
 {